 Australia Retail Sales Slump 2.7% In December

-That missed expectations for a decline of 1.0 percent following the downwardly revised 1.6 percent gain in November (originally 2.0 percent).
+That was well shy of forecasts for an increase of 0.1 percent following the 1.6 percent gain in November.

-Individually, sales were down for household goods, clothing, department stores, other and cafes and restaurants; sales were barely higher for food.
+Individually, sales of household goods, clothing, department stores, cafes and other all were lower than in the previous month, while food sales were barely higher.

+For the fourth quarter of 2023, retail sales rose 0.3 percent on quarter to A$98.301 billion versus expectations for a gain of 0.1 percent, which would have been unchanged from Q3 following a downward revision (originally up 0.2 percent).